CarlsonCarlson/grahamBot/README.md

 analyze postive earnings over past 10 years (on hold)

 ## Finish run through all fortune 500 companies function in central
+what happens when marketwatch doesnt have a the correct ticker (need to look for alternative sites)<br>
-what happens when macrotrends does not have data on the company?
+what happens when macrotrends doesnt have the data (need to look for alternative sites)<br>

 ### Expected behavior:
-get ticker from company name in csv run through each f500 company and write ones that happen to pass all criteria <br>
+get ticker from company name in csv run through each f500 company and write ones that happen to pass all criteria (their passed row is 'Yes')<br>
 companies that pass all criteria get a folder with a graham report and main report <br>
-folder names start with company rank
+folder names start with company rank <br>
+have a file that stores all the companies that had data that couldnt be found for further inspection<br>

 ## Stats to analyze in order of utility